 If you ask a tea master which infuser they prefer, they'll resoundingly reply: infuser baskets.
 Tea brewing baskets are spacious and wide, thus allowing tea leaves to expand with water and release their potent potential.
 In general, the bigger the basket, the better the flavor of the tea will be.
 Just make sure to use the right amount of leaves and brew at the correct water temperature for your desired tea type.

 These tea infusers are best for quick, single-serve cups of tea.
 Tea balls are small and compact, making them ideal for single cups.
 These are typically made of metal or fine mesh.
 Tea ball infusers can have long handles or delicate chains that enable retrieval of the ball when the tea is done brewing.
 Tea masters do not prefer tea balls because the balls are often small and prevent the full flavor profile from developing.
 If you do choose to use a tea ball, look for one the is oval shaped or large to allow the leaves to expand.

 Silicone tea infusers are similar to stainless steel infuser balls, except that they are made from silicone.
 These infusers add a fun dimension to tea drinking.
 The malleable nature of silicone means these infusers come in a wide array of shapes and sizes.

 Silicone infusers liven up tea time with out-of-this-world designs.
-You can find everything from silicone penguins and whales to tea divers that mimic the look of a scuba diver in your cup of tea.
+You can find everything from silicone sloths and whales to tea divers that mimic the look of a scuba diver in your cup of tea.
 There are also an array of colors from cork brown and pale pastels to vibrant jade and neon pink.

 On the downside, they tend to have the same problem as tea balls in not fully developing tea flavors.
 Some people also feel that the silicone can leave behind a plastic flavor.
 Make sure to look for brands such as Fred & Friends — famous for the Mr. Tea infuser — which are BPA-free to reduce the risk of harmful chemicals.